SarthakV7/Spam-detection./README.md

 # Spam-detection.
-Spam detection using Machine Learning with TF-IDF Vectorizer and Linear SVC written on Python 3.6
+Spam detection using Machine Learning with TF-IDF Vectorizer and Linear SVC written in Python 3.6

 ## Libraries used-
  - numpy